Skip links

 Negative emotions are a part of life that everyone has to deal with at one point or another.
 However, people undergoing addiction recovery may find it more challenging to deal with such emotions.
 Most times, they have to cope with feelings of rejection, sadness, and depression.
 These feelings can lead recovering addicts to an addiction relapse, if not properly managed.

 However, it is impossible to avoid feeling angry, guilty, or sad at various times.
-Indeed, experiencing these emotions are an essential part of addiction recovery.
+Indeed, experiencing these emotions is an essential part of addiction recovery.
 But, they can also be signs that you are getting close to an addiction relapse.

 Negative emotions may be uncomfortable, but you must be able to manage them effectively.
 Learning how to cope with challenging emotions is vital if you want to guarantee your long-term addiction recovery.